 - Metatarsal shortening corrects this underlying cause of hammertoes by shortening the problematic longer toe, thereby allowing your foot to better accommodate most footwear.

 Many of these procedures require the implantation of a variety of orthopaedic products to make sure the procedure works.
-Your surgeon may select from a variety of products, from pins to screws to a new style of implant which ensures joint fixation and stabilization.
-As with surgical procedures, there is no "best" product for every patient.
+Your surgeon may select from a variety of products, from pins to screws or an assortment of implants which ensures joint fixation and stabilization.
+As with surgical procedures, there is no “best” product for every patient.